Explore the Saints

 St. Edmund was born in 1180 and studied at Oxford and in Paris; he was the first Master of Arts at Oxford.
 He was known for a faithfulness that matched his diligent study.
 He taught art and mathematics until he received a vision from his deceased mother, who encouraged him to study theology.

 After receiving his doctorate in theology, he was ordained a priest and went on to teach theology and hold significant posts in the university’s administration.
 He was the first to teach Aristotle at Oxford, and took great interest in his students, especially if they were poor or sick.
-The image above shows a bronze statue of St. Edmund that stands at Oxford.
+Today’s featured image shows a bronze statue of St. Edmund that stands at Oxford.

 Edmund dedicated almost all of his income to the poor or to the Church–he often fell into need himself because of his generosity, and his superiors scolded him for not saving more for his own support.